TemporaryUserNo7/LFEA/README.md

 PyTorch>=1.10.2
 CUDA required

+## File structure
-#### ./data : Where the dataset is stored by default.
+> ./data : Where the dataset is stored by default.
-#### ./checkpoint : Where the DNN checkpoints are stored by default.
+> ./checkpoint : Where the DNN checkpoints are stored by default.
-#### Autoencoder.py : The implementation for LFEA and NeuronMap on an autoencoder.
+> Autoencoder.py : The implementation for LFEA and NeuronMap on an autoencoder.
-#### LeNet.py : The implementation for LFEA and NeuronMap on an LeNet.
+> LeNet.py : The implementation for LFEA and NeuronMap on an LeNet.
-#### ResNet.py : The implementation for LFEA and NeuronMap on an ResNet.
+> ResNet.py : The implementation for LFEA and NeuronMap on an ResNet.

 For illustration, the watermarking schemes implemented in respective scripts are their simplified version.